Professional Culinary Arts Immersion: California

 Explore how composition, garnishes, sauces and color add to the diner’s enjoyment of a dish.
 You’ll also spend time looking at the bigger picture, learning how aesthetic choices and practical issues factor into menu composition.

-BUFFET, CHARCUTERIE, VOLUME COOKING AND SIMULATED RESTAURANT Level 3 is broken down into two sections, which will give you and your classmates the opportunity to continue to sharpen your techniques as you grow your skills in organization, time management and teamwork.
+BUFFET, CHARCUTERIE AND VOLUME COOKING You’ve made it through the midway point and are ready to tackle new challenges in the kitchen!
+Level 3 is comprised of two volume-cooking sections, which will give you and your classmates the opportunity to continue to sharpen your techniques as you grow your skills in organization, time management and teamwork.

 - Budget and Execute Themed Buffet for 50 Guests